 It is true that some statutory work rights are only available to 'employees', whereas other important rights – for example, the right to be paid at least the national minimum wage or to paid holiday – are available to all ‘workers’.
 However, one thing is certain: you will qualify for most basic statutory employment rights as long as you are under a legal obligation to carry out some work yourself.
-By contrast, if you are genuinely free to provide a replacement person to do the work instead of you, you will be self-employed.
-The genuinely self-employed have very few rights.

 Some workers are entitled to better rights because they are 'employees'.
 Employees have the right, for example, to parental leave, and protection from redundancy or unfair dismissal (as long as they have enough qualifying service).

 You will be an 'employee' if you work under a contract of employment (whether or not it is written down).

 When working out whether someone is an employee or a worker, the deciding factor is usually the degree of control that can be exercised over how and when tasks are performed.
 You are more likely to be an employee if:

 - your employer provides work within set hours and pays you for being available to work; and

 - your employer controls what you do and lays down how and when you do it, and can discipline you for not working during the set hours.